This post may contain affiliate links. Please see my disclosure policy for details.

 By paying money for an elephant safari tour, you’re supporting the process.
 Of course, it’s completely your choice but it is good to keep it in mind and think beyond a few holiday snaps.

-As mentioned before you can go on a hair raising trek or ‘walking safari’ in Chitwan
+As mentioned before you can go on a hair-raising trek or ‘walking safari’ in Chitwan National Park.

-National Park.
-This, in my opinion is the best way to experience wildlife here and causes the least distress to the animals.
+This, in my opinion, is the best way to experience wildlife here and causes the least distress to the animals.

 If you want to find out more see ‘what to expect on a walking safari in Chitwan National Park’.

-This option still gives you the chance to meet a beautiful Asian elephant but give the Ellie a well needed break.
-The prices are reasonable at 2000 NPR ($20) and you can book in Accoustica bar in the Sauraha town.
+This option still gives you the chance to meet a beautiful Asian elephant but gives Ellie a well-needed break.
+The prices are reasonable at 2000 NPR ($20) and you can book in Acoustica bar in the Sauraha town.

-This way, it will naturally bring tourists away from riding, gives the elephants a rest and provides profit for the owners.
+This way, it will naturally bring tourists away from riding, gives the elephants rest, and provide profit for the owners.
 They all win.
 Check out their site for bookings here.

 I’m not usually someone who speaks out about animal rights, (even though I should) but what I witnessed in Chitwan National Park really moved and upset me.